-An entrepreneur since his early 30s, Scott started in 1993 as a lab chemist for Northeast Chemical (NEC).
-He held a variety of positions within the organization, including operations, processing and outside sales.
+An entrepreneur since his early 30s, Scott started in 1993 as a lab chemist for Northeast Chemical.
+He held a variety of positions at NEC, including logistics, processing and outside sales.
 Scott led the company’s drive for record revenue, profitability and customer retention, and at his peak, was directly responsible for more than 75 percent of total sales.

-During this time, he completed his MBA at Baldwin-Wallace College in Berea, Ohio.
-In 1997, he accepted a position with Chemtron Corporation in Avon, Ohio, where his responsibilities included handling the broker business and managing the customer service group.
+In 1997, he took a leadership role at Chemtron Corporation, where he managed the broker business and customer service group.
 He led the company to its first million-dollar month and expanded their capabilities to better serve a growing customer base.
-Following Chemtron, Scott co-owned an environmental services company for six years, then launched Magnus with Eric Lofquist in 2007.
+Following Chemtron, Scott co-owned an environmental services business for six years, then launched Magnus with Eric Lofquist in 2007.

-Here, Scott focuses on new business ventures, operations, human resources, finances and regulatory compliance.
-The company’s revenue growth and accomplishments in natural products development have resulted in numerous awards, including the No. 1 position on the 2012 Weatherhead 100 list of Northeast Ohio’s fastest growing businesses.
-Email Scott.
+At Magnus, Scott focuses on operations, new business ventures, marketing, human resources and finances.
+The company’s revenue growth and accomplishments in sustainable global products development have resulted in numerous awards, including a No. 1 position on the Weatherhead 100 list of Northeast Ohio’s fastest growing organizations.

 She manages the company’s financial system and helped to create standard accounting procedures for Magnus and its production companies.
-Sharon oversees our staffing accounting, HR, client support and logistics functions, and works with our leadership team on special financial projects and analysis.
+Sharon oversees our staffing accounting, HR, client support and logistics functions, and works with our leadership team on top-level cost analysis.
 She also coordinates all work with Magnus’ outside accounting firm.

-Sharon prepares monthly, quarterly and annual financial statements and analyses, manages cash flow, handles financial forecasting and budgeting, and takes on other accounting and tax functions.
-She is also in charge of payroll and benefits administration.
+Sharon prepares monthly, quarterly and annual financial statements and analyses, manages cash flow, handles financial forecasting and budgeting, and takes on other accounting and tax functions for our fast-track enterprise.

-There is great synergy between Magnus’ expertise in petroleum derived co-product utilization and David’s unique focus on oleochemical, vegetable oil refining and animal fat-rendering co-product applications for the industrial and animal nutrition markets.
+There is great synergy between Magnus’ expertise in naturally derived co-product utilization and David’s unique focus on oleochemical, vegetable oil refining and animal fat-rendering co-product applications for the industrial and animal nutrition markets.